Lapricode/WordFinder/README.md

 ### 5) Enrich results

-- Click **Translate** to fetch translations for the current selection
+- Click **Translation** to manually write or automatically fetch translations for the current selection
-- Click **Get Meaning** to fetch meanings for the current selection
+- Click **Meaning** to manually write or automatically fetch meanings for the current selection
 - Watch the progress modal for per-word output and completion status

 ## Controls